daadestroyer/springboot-ecommerce-application-full-stack/README.md

 </p> -->

 # Overall Functionlity
-- Perform secure user registration and logout along with validation of data
+- User can peroform login ang registration using Okta , Open ID Connect and JWT Authentication
+- User can search product on the basis of product name
+- User can see product on the basis of product id and , can see product details
-- User can add contacts in contact table
+- User can add multiple products in the cart , and can see over all total of the cart
+- User can placed order after filling details to checkout page
-- User can search contact by name of contacts
+- User can get order tracking number using UUID
-- User can't see other user contact
-- Secured profile URL of users
-- Prevent opening of user profile page through URL manipulation
-- Java Mail to send OTP to setting new password
-- Integrate RazorPay payment Gateway for dontation

 ***Glad to see you here!
 Show some love by [starring](https://github.com/daadestroyer/smartcontactapplication) this repo.***